MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 :::image type="content" source="media/enhanced-data-model/edit-site-power-pages-management.png" alt-text="Edit website using Power Pages Management app.":::

+## Update from standard to enchanced

+?

 ## Frequently asked questions:

+### How can I update from standard data models?

+Currently on new, but guidace and tools are comign soon.

 ### Can I edit new sites based on enhanced data model configurations in the Portal management app?